ichbinjon/hackathon/docs/tutorial/4-exploring-the-map.md

 Now you can make use of the new methods in `doCollect`:
 ```
-List<Route> collectableRoutes = generateRoutes(players, collectablePositions);
+List<Route> collectableRoutes = generateRoutes(gameState, players, collectablePositions);
 ```
 ```
-collectMoves.addAll(assignRoutes(collectableRoutes));
+collectMoves.addAll(assignRoutes(gameState, assignedPlayerDestinations, nextPositions, collectableRoutes));
 ```

 ### Track Unseen Positions
-Add a set to manage the unseen positions in the map:
+Add a set to manage the unseen positions in the map, this is state that you need to track through the duration of a game so add it as an instance variable:
 ```
 private Set<Position> unseenPositions = new HashSet<>();
 ```